erbilcolak90/inventorymanagement/README.md

 >``` docker-compose up -d or docker-compose up```

-After ensuring that the containers are up and running with Docker Compose, proceed to http://localhost:8081/index.php?route=/import to access phpMyAdmin.
+inventorymanagement.sql file will be uploaded automatically and will be ready for use as a database.

-Import the 'inventorymanagement.sql' database located in the project directory.
+After ensuring that the containers are up and running with Docker Compose, Please check database proceed to http://localhost:8081/ to access phpMyAdmin.

 You can generate requests with dummy data.